GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

    :width: 400
    :alt: reduced 2D spectrum

-The 1D spectrum looks like this:
+The 1D spectrum before telluric correction and flux calibration looks like this:

+.. todo:: fix name of 1d png before correction.
+Also add how one gets it.

+.. todo:: update screenshot.
+New one is cleaner.

 ::